Your smile is a lifetime investment, one that takes nightly deposits.

 Though long lasting, your retainer won’t live forever.
 We advise getting it replaced as soon as you see any sign of wear and tear such as cracks or splits.
 It is important to do so immediately because these cracks or splits will make the retainer less effective.
 General plastic retainers should last you anywhere from 1-3 years if properly taken care of.
 Thick grinding splints can last up to five years.
 Always make sure you keep your retainer in a safe case when not in use (like you would for your Rolex or diamond ring, yes it's that important).
 This will protect your retainer from dust, bacteria and even the dog - believe me, if dogs can eat your homework, they can eat your retainers too!

 An appreciator of art, novels and high intensity sports.
-With a passion for work and a dangerous addiction to coffee.
+With a passion for work and a dangerous addiction to tea.

 Whether as protection or prevention, retainers can help prolong your smile.
 Find out if a retainer is suitable for you.